yang-sec/PrivacyGuard/README.md

 11. DC calls the contract's computationComplete() function with Hash(K_result).
 12. DO calls the contract's completeTransaction() function with K_result.

+## Test the Enclave Program ML Model Training Only (i.e., off-chain execution)
+- Go to Enclave_testML and there should be a similar executable, which only instantiates the in-enclave ML training functions.
+- Try option 3,4,5,6 to reproduce the enclave benchmark results in our paper.

 ## Publication
-The paper titled "PrivacyGuard: Enforcing Private Data Usage Control with Blockchain and Attested Off-chain Contract Execution" appeared in ESORICS 2020, Sep 14-18, 2020.
+The paper titled "PrivacyGuard: Enforcing Private Data Usage Control with Blockchain and Attested Off-chain Contract Execution" has appeared in ESORICS 2020, Sep 14-18, 2020.